A black background with purple neon-like letters which read "do what you love" in cursive letters

 Some of the best momentum is built in quiet moments.

-Sometimes we fall out of love with a passion not because it’s wrong for us, but because we’ve boxed it in too tightly.
+Sometimes we fall out of love with a passion not because it’s wrong for us, but because we’ve boxed it in too tightly – we’ve set goals that have made the passion too rigid.

-Passion should feel like play—even when you’re serious about it.
+Passion should have a healthy amount of feeling like play—even when you’re serious about it.

 Ask yourself: